sanger/crawler/README.md

 docker compose you can set up the full stack and it will also set the correct environment variables.

-To run the database dependencies used by Crawler and also Lighthouse, there is a separate configuration for Docker Compose.
+To run the dependencies used by Crawler and also Lighthouse, there is a separate configuration for Docker Compose.
 This is shared with Lighthouse so if you start these dependencies here, there's no need to also attempt to do so in the Lighthouse repository.
 They are the same resources in both and the second one to be started will show exceptions about ports already being allocated:

     ./dependencies/up.sh

-When you want to shut the databases back down, you can do so with:
+When you want to shut the dependencies back down, you can do so with:

     ./dependencies/down.sh